seleneledain/forest_drought_forecasting/modelling/README.md

 ## Train

-In order to train a model we need to set up a `config.yaml`, see above regarding for more details.
+1. In order to train a model we need to set up a `config.yaml`.

-1. If you are not using the context and target lengths of the data samples as setup in `base.yaml`, then you need change them also in `task.__init__.py`.
-2. Your training data folder should be named `train`.
+    - Your training data folder should be named `train`.
 If not, you must adapt the folder name in the `setting.drought_data.setup` function.
+    - Make sure the path to the data folder is specified correctly in your config file.
+    - Indicate the index at which NDVI is located in your data samples by changing `ndvi_targ_idx`.
+2. If you are not using the context and target lengths of the data samples as setup in `base.yaml`, then you need change them also in `task.__init__.py`.
 3. Then we just do:
 ```
 python scripts/train.py configs/drought/drought_lstm/base.yaml